Our Gang: Directorial approach

 Robert F. McGowan directed most of the Our Gang shorts until 1933, assisted by his nephew Anthony Mack.
 McGowan worked to develop a style that allowed the children to be as natural as possible, downplaying the importance of the filmmaking equipment.
 Scripts were written by the Hal Roach comedy-writing staff, which included at various times Leo McCarey, Frank Capra, Walter Lantz, and Frank Tashlin.
 The children, some too young to read, rarely saw the scripts; instead, McGowan would explain scenes to each child immediately before they were shot, directing the children using a megaphone and encouraging improvisation.

 With the introduction of sound films in the late 1920s, McGowan slightly modified his approach, but scripts were not closely followed until he left the series.
 Later Our Gang directors, such as Gus Meins and Gordon Douglas, streamlined the approach to McGowan's methods to meet the demands of the increasingly sophisticated film industry of the mid-to-late 1930s.
 Douglas was forced to streamline his approach after Roach halved the running times of the shorts from two reels (20 minutes) to one reel (10 minutes).

 Finding and replacing the cast

 As children aged out of their roles, they were replaced by new children, usually from the Los Angeles area.
 Eventually Our Gang talent scouting employed large-scale national contests in which thousands of children auditioned for open roles.
 Norman Chaney ("Chubby"), Matthew Beard ("Stymie"), and Billie "Buckwheat" Thomas all won contests to become members of the cast: Chaney replaced Joe Cobb, Beard replaced Allen Hoskins ("Farina"), and Thomas replaced Beard.

 The studio was continuously bombarded by requests from parents suggesting their children for roles in the films.
-These children included future child stars Mickey Rooney and Shirley Temple, neither of whom were advance past the audition stage.
+These children included future child stars Mickey Rooney and Shirley Temple, neither of whom advanced past the audition stage.